-- 3. Responsibility for the supervision of students rests exclusively with the Faculty.
+- 1. For the research involvement of external parties may be necessary or desirable.
+This involvement can range from making information available to formulating a research assignment.
+If an external party attaches conditions to the use of the information or to the results of the research, the student must ensure that in spite of these conditions it is possible to satisfy the graduation requirements in the required manner.
+Draft contacts with external organizations must be submitted in advance to the Faculty for approval1. - 2.
+If a student in the context of the final project is on an internship with an external party, the student is obliged to conclude a final project contract via the Career Services Department of the Faculty Economics and Business. - 3.
+Responsibility for the supervision of students rests exclusively with the Faculty.
 The Faculty supervises the research as a learning process and assesses the research process and the results in accordance with the applicable academic standards. - 4.
-The University of Groningen in its capacity of university has covered its liability by means of a liability insurance1 to cover its liability as a university and to cover the liability of its students during intern activities, with the exception of intern activities in the United States of America and Canada.
+The University of Groningen in its capacity of university has covered its liability by means of a liability insurance2 to cover its liability as a university and to cover the liability of its students during intern activities, with the exception of intern activities in the United States of America and Canada.
 Damage to persons, goods and financial loss is covered.
 In respect of the latter also loss as a result of 3rd flow of funds is covered, but not patent infringement.
 Excess and maxima apply.
 The excess for injury to persons is €15.000, to goods is €2.500 and financial loss is €2.500.
-The maximum per claim is is €2.500.000, however, for financial loss €250.000.
+The maximum per claim is €2.500.000, however, for financial loss €250.000.
 The maximum per year is €5.000.000 and for financial loss €500.000.